JustinDFuller/justindfuller.com/word/quality.md

 My son Kit *loves* Mario.
 Mario Kart is his favorite game.
 Catch him in his Super Mario shirt, his Mario Kart shirt, or (in cold weather) his Super Mario sweater.
 Did I mention he asked for (and got) a Mario themed birthday this year?
 So, when I went to see the Super Mario Bros movie, I didn't care about: the animation style, the soundtrack, or the story.
 Although, to be honest, I liked all of them.
 I just cared that I could enjoy seeing some Super Mario action on the big screen with my little guy.

-We laughed, we cried, we cheered, and we got excited when our favorite characters showed up on the screen (Donkey Kong for me, Peach for my daughter Max, and of course, Mario for Kit).
-But—surprisingly—my evaluation of Super Mario's Quality didn't quite line up with the reviews I saw.
+We laughed, we cried, and we cheered when our favorite characters showed up on the screen (Donkey Kong for me, Peach for my daughter Max, and of course, Mario for Kit).
+We walked out of that movie with smiles on our faces and Quality in our hearts.

+When we arrived at home, I began my routine of learning what others thought about the movie.
+Surely this would be a smashing hit; "recommended viewing for fathers and sons everywhere!"
+Surprisingly, my evaluation of Super Mario's Quality didn't quite line up with the critics.

 ![Super Mario Review](/image/super_mario_review.png)

 Witless and pandering?
 How could we end up at such a diffent evaluation of Quality?
 This is (of course) an absurd question.
 I might as well ask, "How can people have different opinions?"
 But I do believe it's a useful question to ask, even if it's absurd.
 Indeed, you might say this question is an important part of an entire Philsophy field: esthetics.
 Esthetics (or aesthetics) is focused on the idea of value judgement.

+At the beginning of our search I unknowingly laid out our ultimate esthetic goal: to discover what quality is and how to harness it.

-Here, my esthetic question is: how can two people end up with opposing assessments of quality for the same thing?
+Now, it seems, I must first answer a more fundamental esthetic question: how can two people end up with opposing assessments of quality for the same thing?

 This question is more difficult that it seems.
 You might respond, "because they like different things" but this presents problems too.
-If quality is only opinion, why do we bother with arguments at all?
+If quality is only opinion or what we like, why do we bother with arguments at all?
 We could simply state, "I like this" or "I don't like this."
-No, we state, "The Super Mario Bros movie was excellent because..." giving our reasons for why we believe it is not just Quality to us but Quality for all.
+Instead, we state, "The Super Mario Bros movie was excellent because..." giving our reasons for why we believe it is not just Quality to us but Quality for all.

 Because of this problem, I believe there is something deeper going on with Quality than "mere" opinion.
 So, before I can answer my esthetic question, I must first figure out what Quality is.
 To figure out what it is, I must figure out where to look.